lul29/Phys212/week-7-dielectrics-currents-and-resistances/dielectrics.md

 <lrn-math>\kappa = \frac{E_0}{E} </lrn-math>

 where the 0 refers to the vacuum electric field.
-The capacitance is increase by and the capacitance
+The capacitance is increased by this factor <lrn-math> \kappa </lrn-math>.